I'm a Socially Anxious Introvert Who Oddly Tells All as a Writer

 Founding Member Subscribers

-You’ll get everything from the paid subscriber tier, basic membership to Write Hearted, as well as lifetime access to the Life Story Challenge workshop, where you’ll get guidance for finding your best 30 life stories for sharing with others and a lifetime account with the All My Stories app to organize a chronological inventory of your life history.
-This is incredibly useful for writers, speakers, memoirists, teachers, and coaches
+A lifetime account with the All My Stories app to organize a chronological inventory of your life history.
+This is incredibly useful for writers, speakers, memoirists, teachers, and coaches.

 Rick, so outstanding.
 Full stop.